Arkansas fly fishing community anglers fishing the Little Red River

 • Soft hackles

-• Nymph rigs
+• Simple nymph rigs

-March – April: Early Spring Action
+March – April: Early Spring Transition

-Best for: Trout, smallmouth (late April)
+Best for: Trout and early smallmouth

 Expect:

-• Active feeding fish
+• Active fish during stable weather

 May – June: Peak Fly Fishing Season